Metro Railway, Kolkata: History

 In 1969, the Metropolitan Transport Project was formed under Indian Railways.
 In 1971, MTP proposed to build 5 rapid transit lines for Kolkata.
 With help of Soviet specialists (Lenmetroproekt) and East German engineers, prepared a master plan to provide metro lines for the city of Kolkata, totaling a route length of 97.5 km in 1971.

 Lines

-Currently it owns and operates Blue Line, Purple Line, Orange Line and operates Green Line.
-It will operate other lines (Yellow, Pink) after their completion.
+Currently it owns and operates Blue Line, Yellow Line, Purple Line, Orange Line and operates Green Line.
+It will operate Pink line after its completion.
 From July 2019, KMRC handed over the operations of Green Line to Metro Railway, Kolkata.

 Construction

 Under Metro Railway, Kolkata

 It is currently constructing the Yellow Line.
 It is a 16.876 km long line from Noapara to Barasat.